surfergrl/sgs-gift-guide/README.md

 The deployed application can be found here: https://surfergrl.github.io/sgs-gift-guide/

-Please note that this application is designed to live on the surfergrl.co.uk site here: https://surfergrl.co.uk/gift-guide It has been deployed here but this work is not complete.
-See [Deployment](#deployment) for more information.
+This application is designed to live inside a WordPress page.
+Its final home is on the surfergrl.co.uk site here: https://surfergrl.co.uk/gift-guide

-The Gift Guide application has been built using HTML5, CSS3 & JavaScript and is my second project for Code Institute’s Diploma in Web Application Development.
+The Gift Guide application has been built using HTML5, CSS3, JavaScript and WordPress and is my second project for Code Institute’s Diploma in Web Application Development.

 ## Table of Contents